UNREASONABLE DETENTIONS AND UNREASONABLY PROLONGED DETENTIONS - OVERVIEW

 Up and Away: A graph from the students' report on the Foundation shows the ballooning of the amorphous "other" expense category over time.

 Instead, schools who are the subject of critical reporting behave like most other corporations out there, and in fact they tend to be among the more shameless of corporate actors in their single-minded focus on only their own interests.
-So, instead of upholding values like transparency, or good faith debate about matters of public concerns, or, whatever other First Amendment-related ideal, they instantly circle the wagons, and blame the messenger.
+So, instead of upholding values like transparency, or good faith debate about matters of public concerns, or whatever other First Amendment-related ideal, they instantly circle the wagons, and blame the messenger.
 They do that even when doing so involves trashing the reputation of their own students.

 In this case, the principal of Canyon Crest Academy has “condemned the report and reprimanded its authors,” according to the Union-Tribune, never mind that the report seems to have identified serious questions about the Foundation’s former leadership and accounting to the tune of several hundred thousand dollars.
 It is unclear if any formal discipline will be imposed, but the general approach of attacking the students’ reputation in the media is already, I would say, an adverse impact.